Hydrophobic Recovery of HTV Silicone Insulators Under Repeated Pollution Exposure

 Fig. 2: Chemical structure of polydimethylsiloxane (PDMS).

-1. Re-orientation of methyl groups through conformational changes;
+1. reorientation of methyl groups through conformational changes;

-2. Condensation of silanol groups during the cross-linking process; and
+2. condensation of silanol groups during the crosslinking process; and

-3. Diffusion of LMW chains to the surface.
+3. diffusion of LMWS to the surface.

-Evaluating mobility of LMW chains and hydrophobic recovery is essential to understanding the long-term reliability of silicone rubber insulators.
-To avoid costly maintenance procedures such as manual cleaning, hydrophobicity transfer becomes the critical operational characteristic for housing materials intended to maintain hydrophobicity, even under polluted conditions.
-Efficiency of migration depends on several factors:
+Therefore, evaluating mobility of LMWS and hydrophobic recovery capability is essential to the long-term reliability of high voltage silicone insulators.
+To avoid need for costly maintenance procedures such as manual cleaning, the hydrophobicity transfer property becomes a critical operational characteristic for housing materials designed to maintain surface hydrophobicity under polluted conditions.

-• Filler Content & Type (e.g. ATH)
+3. Filler content & type (e.g. ATH)

 Advertisement

-• Exposure Time & Type of Contaminant
+2. Exposure Time & Contaminant Type

-• Surface Roughness
+3. Surface Roughness

-• Material Composition
+4. Material Composition

 Methodology

-The Hydrophobicity Transfer Test was conducted in accordance with IEC 62217 Ed.
-3 (Clause 9.3.5).
+The Hydrophobicity Transfer Test was conducted in accordance with IEC 62217 ED 3 (Clause 9.3.5).
 Test samples were extracted from the sheds of the silicone insulator housings.
-Prior to testing, the samples were thoroughly cleaned using isopropyl alcohol to remove any mold release residues, followed by rinsing with de-ionized water.
+Prior to testing, the samples were thoroughly cleaned using isopropyl alcohol to remove any mold release residues, followed by rinsing with deionized water.
 After cleaning, the samples were allowed to dry for at least 24h under standard laboratory conditions.
-To define test area, the samples were covered with adhesive aluminum foil, leaving a 30 mm × 30 mm exposed window (see Fig. 4).
-Pollution layer thickness for this test was determined by thickness of the foil.
-To achieve required thickness of 0.36 mm, 3 layers of 0.12 mm aluminum foil were stacked on top of each other.
-A contamination slurry was then prepared and applied to the exposed window to simulate polluted conditions and allow evaluating hydrophobicity transfer behavior.
+To define the test area, the samples were covered with adhesive aluminum foil, leaving a 30 mm × 30 mm window exposed (see Fig. 4).

+The pollution layer thickness for this test was determined by thickness of the foil.
+To achieve the required thickness of 0.36 mm, three layers of 0.12 mm aluminum foil were stacked on top of one another.
+A contamination slurry was then prepared and applied to the exposed window to simulate polluted conditions and evaluate hydrophobicity transfer behavior.

 Advertisement

-The slurry was prepared by mixing 7.5 g of untreated medium-grain silica powder (average particle size of 3 µm; CABOT, USA) with 3.5 ml of a water-isopropanol solution (65% vol water, 35% vol isopropanol).
+The slurry was prepared by mixing 7.5 g of untreated medium-grain silica powder (average particle size of 3 µm; CABOT, USA) with 3.5 mL of a water-isopropanol solution (65 vol% water, 35 vol% isopropanol).
 The mixture was stirred to ensure homogeneity.
 To minimize isopropanol evaporation, the slurry was applied to the surface immediately after preparation.
 Excess slurry was removed using a plastic stick to produce a smooth and uniform coating (see Fig. 5).

-Fig. 5: Slurry applied on sample surface.
+Fig. 5: Applied slurry on sample surface.

+Contact angle (CA) measurements were performed using freely available software developed by the Biomedical Imaging Group, based at EPFL (École Polytechnique Fédérale de Lausanne).
+This research group has published two peer-reviewed studies presenting advanced methods for high-accuracy CA measurements.
 In this investigation, the Low Bond Axisymmetric Drop Shape Analysis (LB-ADSA) method was employed, which is based on fitting the Young–Laplace equation to droplet shape profiles extracted from image data.
 To ensure accuracy and reproducibility, water CA measurements were conducted at multiple locations on each sample.
-Average CA values and corresponding standard deviations are reported for all samples in this study.
+Average CA values and corresponding standard deviations were reported for all samples in this study.

 Results & Discussions

-To further evaluate the hydrophobicity recovery of the other manufacturers, the samples were monitored over an extended period until their CAs approached a near-plateau.
+To further evaluate the hydrophobic recovery of the other manufacturers, the samples were monitored over an extended period until their CAs approached a near-plateau.
 Manufacturer #2 eventually reached a nearly hydrophobic level, with a CA of 88 ± 2°.
 By contrast, Manufacturer #3 showed no significant change in CA, even after 32 days.

-At this stage (i.e. 32 days after applying the first layer), the 2nd layer of contamination was applied using the same procedure as the first, on top of the first layer.
+At this stage (i.e. 32 days after applying the first layer), the second layer of contamination was applied using the same procedure as the first, on top of the first layer.
 Overall, the hydrophobic recovery rate was slower compared to the first contamination cycle.
-After 4 days, only Manufacturer #1 approached a near-hydrophobic CA (85 ± 3°).
+After four days, only Manufacturer #1 approached a near-hydrophobic CA (85 ± 3°).
 By day eight, Manufacturer #1 had reached a fully hydrophobic CA of 94 ± 2°, while Manufacturer #2 had only reached 80 ± 4°.
 Manufacturer #2 eventually reached a near-hydrophobic CA of 88 ± 1° after 16 days.
-Manufacturer #3 recovered to approximately the same CA level it had reached after the 1st contamination cycle, showing limited improvement.
+Manufacturer #3 recovered to approximately the same CA level it had reached after the first contamination cycle, showing limited improvement.

-Table 1: Evolution of Contact Angle on Polluted Surfaces of 3 Silicone Insulator Samples over 5 Contamination Cycles
+Table 1: Evolution of Contact Angle on Polluted Silicone Surfaces of 3 Insulator Samples over 5 Contamination Cycles

 Manufacturer #1: